Adjective for Kids: Definition, Types, Examples & Worksheet

 3. Adjective of Number

-These adjectives tell us how many.
+These adjectives tell us how many people, animals, or things are being talked about.

 - one